 The surge in infrastructure investment needs is underpinned by aging assets, growing populations, urbanization, digital transformation, and the energy transition.
-For institutional investors, infrastructure offers more than just impact - it also delivers longterm, often inflation-linked, and relatively stable cash "The AI wave has created incremental demand, particularly for data centers.
-And data centers are extremely energyintensive." flows.
+For institutional investors, infrastructure offers more than just impact - it also delivers long-term, often inflation-linked, and relatively stable cash flows.
 These features align well with the liabilities of pensions and insurance companies.